 Home policies don’t necessarily cover a natural disaster, the most common of which is earth movement.
 Under certain circumstances even extra coverage excludes coverage for this kind of issue, which includes sinking, shifting, rising, expanding and contracting of the earth beneath your home.

 An exception is that if an earth movement event causes a fire that affects your home, you’re covered.
-If flooding causes damaging earth movement, however, many supplemental floor policies exclude coverage.
+If flooding causes damaging earth movement, however, many supplemental flood policies exclude coverage.

 Some states prone to particular kinds of earth movement require insurance providers to offer coverage, such as earthquake insurance in California.
 Sometimes a state agency may be set up to offer coverage.